 UK Financial Reporting Council’s Stewardship Code Disclosure Statement

-FCA COBS Rule 2.2.3R requires FCA authorised firms to disclose the nature of their commitment to the UK Financial Reporting Council’s Stewardship Code (the “Stewardship Code”), which was first published by the Financial Reporting Council (“FRC”) in July 2010, and then revised in September 2012.
+FCA COBS Rule 2.2.3R requires FCA authorised firms to disclose the nature of their commitment to the UK Financial Reporting Council’s Stewardship Code (the “Stewardship Code”), which was first published by the Financial Reporting Council (“FRC”) in July 2010, and then revised in 2020 and 2026.

 The Stewardship Code sets out the principles of effective stewardship by investors.
 It sets out good practice and is to be applied by firms on a “comply or explain” basis.
 The FRC recognises that not all parts of the Stewardship Code will be relevant to all signatories and that smaller institutions may judge some of the principles and guidance to be disproportionate.
 The seven principles of the Stewardship Code, so as to protect and enhance the value that accrues to the ultimate beneficiary, are that institutional investors should: